August 01, 2019

 Since then, George has had another ablation and a cardiac catherization, which allows Dr. Wiley to see how much blood is being supplied to his heart.

-"George's prognosis is the same as mine now that we have dealt with the obstruction and he has an ICD," Dr. Wiley says.
+"Now that we have dealt with the obstruction and he has an ICD," Dr. Wiley says.

 Today, George is restricted from competitive or high-intensity sports because they put him at-risk for heart rhythm abnormalities that can be life-threatening.
 He is free to enjoy other activities.

 At age 51, George describes himself as being in "pretty good shape," having just vacationed with his wife, Joni, in Montreal, Canada, for the Grand Prix.
-They walked a lot.

 "I wouldn't be where I am without Dr. Wiley and the heart team at The University of Kansas Health System," he says.